dtoczala/watson-landing-page/README.md

 **Integration**
 - [Example of Conversation and Discovery Integration](https://www.youtube.com/watch?v=SasXUqBE-38&feature=youtu.be) - This YouTube video shows an example of a Java application that integrates the Conversation and Discovery services.
+- [Build a configurable, retail-ready chatbot](https://developer.ibm.com/code/journey/create-cognitive-retail-chatbot/) - this is a good example of integrating usage of [Conversation](https://github.com/dtoczala/watson-landing-page#conversation) and [Discovery](https://github.com/dtoczala/watson-landing-page#discovery), along with some other things.
+It includes code as well.

 **Code**
 - [Conversation API Reference](https://www.ibm.com/watson/developercloud/conversation/api/v1/) - The API reference page.